Earth, Fire, Spirit

 One of the most common motifs in the “blue and white” tradition was that of the “Four Noble Plants”: plum blossoms, chrysanthemums, orchids and bamboo.
 Following the symbols dear to the literati, we saw the appearance of other motifs such as popular images or the ten symbols of longevity.
 After the Japanese invasions (1592-1598) and the second Manchu invasion (1636-1637), new forms in white porcelain were created such as the moon jar, a large spherical jar, without decoration and rarely perfect in shape.
 These jars were reserved for the royal court.

-In 18st century, the culture of Joseon was particularly impregnated by the taste for beauty of the literati and we see the appearance of landscapes, characters, animals as well as poems, often interpreted in a very free style, close to painting.
-The "blue and white" of the 19st century are characterized by a very bright cover, a more popular decor and a choice of more free and original compositions.
+Au 18th century, the culture of Joseon was particularly impregnated by the taste for beauty of the literati and we see the appearance of landscapes, characters, animals as well as poems, often interpreted in a very free style, close to painting.
+The "blue and white" of the 19th century are characterized by a very bright cover, a more popular decor and a choice of more free and original compositions.
 The democratization of porcelain, due to the importation of a blue pigment made in Beijing, allows the creation of real services with the same decor.
 A particularly appreciated motif was the subok, a sinogram combining longevity and prosperity in the sigillary style.

 Today, still, the art of ceramics is still very much alive in Korea and the forms, the classical styles are constantly revisited and reinterpreted by the artists.